adamerose/PandasGUI/README.md

 ## About
 This project is still in version 0.x.y and subject to major changes.
 Issues, feedback and forks are welcome.
+Latest changes will be on the develop branch, and this will be occasionally merged to master as a release with a tag indicating the version number, and this will be what is available on PyPi.

 ## Features
 - View DataFrames and Series